roemeren/tableau-workbook-extractor/README.md

 3. **Obtain Output**: The output files will be saved automatically on your local machine.

 ![Workflow Executable](docs/source/_static/images/22-usage-cli.png)
-*Figure 1: Workflow of the Tableau Workbook Extractor Windows executable.*
+*Workflow of the Tableau Workbook Extractor Windows executable.*

 ### Access the Web App